frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

 * Centroid to centroid, scan by scan distance in temporal order - done but needs refining
-* Mkae border file choosable/more obvious or included in package
+* Make border file selectable/more obvious or included in package
 * Area overlap between scans
+* show 25% of group leading the movememnt
 * Home range
 * Automated map creation by day
 * \*maybe\* Aggregate all data and make a webmap tool to view it with a time slider day by day, hour by hour averages of monkey location